EranGoldman/kidsControl/README.md

-small python server to check what the kids are doing in their computer. the server will be module based, for now I want it to have : lock the computer and take screenshots I'm doing this project to practice some python, so every fork, pull request or comment is important
+small python server to check what the kids are doing in their computer. the server will be module based, for now I want it to have : lock the computer and take screenshots I'm doing this project to practice some python, so every fork, pull request or comment is helpful :-)

 #INSTALL